REST API Introduction

 Practical Examples

-Check Pizza Menu (Get Device Info)
+Check langos Menu (Get Device Info)

-# Pizza version
+# langos version

-curl -X GET "https://tonys-pizza.com/api/v1/menu" \
+curl -X GET "https://tonys-langos.com/api/v1/menu" \

 -H "Authorization: Bearer loyalty-card-123"